derekenos/esp32-iot-project/README.md

 2. Create an initial `config.json` by copying [config.json.template](https://github.com/derekenos/esp32-iot-project/blob/main/filesystem/data/config.json.template)
 3. Create a symlink to `filesystem` in the `micropython-docker` subdir called `devicefs`
 4. Use `micropython-docker` to erase, flash, and copy application files to the device
-  - Not that Docker will need to build the `micropython-esp32` image when you first run this.
+  - Note that Docker will need to build the `micropython-esp32` image the first time you run this.

 ### Do it
 Connect the ESP32 to your computer via USB and run the following command in the repo root: